Being a college student could be very exciting especially for freshers just coming into the university.

-Dentistry as you well know is a 6 year course in Nigeria and requires a lot of commitment to complete.
+Dentistry as you well know is a six (6) year course in Nigeria and requires a lot of commitment to complete.

-For the first three year, the dental students will be groomed along side with the Medicine & Surgery students offering virtually the same course especially in their 100 Level.
+For the first three years, the dental students will be groomed along side students from medicine & surgery, offering virtually the same course especially in their 100 Level.

 After which they are separated to specialize in their various areas.

-Just like dentistry, Optometry is also a 6 years course in Nigeria and they are taught separately from other departments from the very beginning.
+Just like dentistry, Optometry is also a six (6) years course in Nigeria and they are taught separately from other departments right from the very beginning.

-They also got some period of internship before finally graduating as optometrist.
+They also have some period of internship before finally graduating as certified optometrist.

-After successfully completing the Optometry program, Optometrist in Nigeria often team up with friends who are also optometrist to begin an eye care center, while they are waiting for a Job from the Government.
+After successfully completing the Optometry program, an optometrist in Nigeria often team up with friends who are also optometrist to begin an eye care center, while they are waiting for a Job from the Government.

-The salary of each of them without a Job depends solely on the profit of the organisation.
-From reliable data, it ranges from #30,000 to #100,000 per month depending on the strategy of the team.
+The salary of each of them without a Job depends solely on the profit of the organization.
+From reliable data, it ranges from 30,000 naira to 100,000 naira per month depending on the strategy of the team.

-However, once employed by the Government, they can start earning up to #150,000 per month.
+However, once employed by the Government, they can start earning up to 150,000 naira per month.